Bloomberg makes debate, will face rivals for 1st time in Las Vegas

 “Mike is looking forward to joining the other Democratic candidates on stage and making the case for why he’s the best candidate to defeat Donald Trump and unite the country,” Bloomberg campaign manager Kevin Sheekey said in a statement.

 The Democratic National Committee recently changed its rules for how a candidate qualifies for the debate, opening the door for Bloomberg to be on stage and drawing the ire of some candidates who dropped out of the race for failing to make prior stages.
-The candidates were previously required to receive a certain number of campaign contributions to qualify, but Bloomberg, who is worth an estimated $60 billion, is not taking donations.
+The candidates were previously required to receive a certain number of campaign contributions to qualify, but Bloomberg is not taking donations.

 The prime-time event will be a stark departure from Bloomberg’s highly choreographed campaign.
 He’s poured more than $300 million into television advertising, a way to define himself for voters without facing criticism.
 While he’s campaigned in more than two dozen states, he does not take questions from voters and delivers a standard stump speech that lasts less than 15 minutes, often reading from a teleprompter.